kaol/heist-tutorial/tutorial.md

 # The Heist tutorial I wish I'd had when I started

-I felt that compiled Heist warranted a new tutorial, as what information there is seems pretty fragmented.
+I felt that compiled Heist warranted a new tutorial, as the information available seems pretty fragmented.
 At least it's not [yet another monad tutorial](https://wiki.haskell.org/Monad_tutorials_timeline) though you'll need to know about monads.
 I'll be trying to convey a way to